Course details

 Course offerings

-Below is one offering of LIBS 7007 for the Winter 2023 term.
+Below are three offerings of LIBS 7007 for the Spring/Summer 2023 term.

 Duration